steviethebear/codex-machina/roadmap/v05-release-schedule.md

 ## v0.5.7: Full LLM Integration
 **Status**: Planned
 - Comprehensive AI feedback loops.
 With some parameters here, though.
 Ask me about them when we get there.
+I have thoughts.
 - Writing assistance (if aligned with pedagogy).
 - Enhanced "Promote" evaluation.

-## v0.5.8: Breadcrumbs
+## v0.5.8: Breadcrumbs & Sources
 **Status**: Planned
 - Implementation of breadcrumbs for navigation.
 - User should be able to move back and forth between notes, riding along those notes, and thinking along with them.
+- Better implementation of sources.
+Adding sources is now a better, more intuitive process where the admin can create sources in the source list in a uniform way with: author, title, URL, and other bibliographic data.

-## v0.5.9: Bug Fixes
+## v0.5.9: Unlockables
 **Status**: Planned
+- Implementation of unlockables for students.
+- Ask about which features to unlock and how to unlock them.

+## v0.5.10: Bug Fixes
+**Status**: Planned
 - Fix any remaining bugs from previous releases.
+- Consider what needs to be done for beta deployment.
 - Get ready for v0.6.0 by creating release schedule.

-## v0.5.10: Unlockables
-**Status**: Planned
-- Implementation of unlockables for students.
-- Ask about which features to unlock and how to unlock them.